-Michiel's research centres on the International Relations of the Asia-Pacific, Comparative politics, US-China relations, grand strategy, neoclassical realism and International Relations theory.
+Michiel's research centres on the International Relations of the Asia-Pacific, US-China relations, grand strategy, Trends and Issues in World Politics, and International Relations theory.

 Michiel's work has been published in international peer reviewed outlets such as International Studies Review.
 Please refer to the Publications tab for a full list.